ccxxgao/Tour-Scheduler/README.md

 # Tour-Scheduler
-Algorithm used to schedule tours based on guide availability
+Algorithm to schedule tours based on tour guide availability.